GRACE-GROUP/Comp4Drones_stl_python/Software/STL_planner/README.md

 ## Reach and avoid scenario

-This file contains the instructions to run the MATLAB script for the reach and avoid scenario with STL specifications.
+This file contains the instructions to run the Python script for the reach and avoid scenario with STL specifications.

 ## Questions